laurilehmijoki/s3_website/README.md

 concurrency_level: <integer>
 ```

-You can speed up the `s3_website push` operation by increasing the concurrency
-level.
 However, because S3 throttles connections, there's an upper limit to the
 level of parallelism.
 If you start to see end-of-file errors, decrease the
 concurrency level.
 Conversely, if you don't experience any errors, you can
 increase the concurrency level and thus benefit from faster uploads.